 - Daylight PDT

-Metvix cream is highly selective for cancerous and precancerous cells.
-This means that it has an excellent safety profile.
+The agent used in this treatment is highly selective for cancerous and precancerous cells.
 The risk of scarring or pigmentation changes in the skin are extremely low as healthy tissue and cells are not affected.

 It is not used if you are pregnant or breast feeding.